History of the state of São Paulo

-In the 17th century, the Bandeirantes stepped up exploration of the interior, and expanded Portugal’s territories of the Portuguese in South America even beyond the borders set by the Treaty of Tordesilhas.
+In the 17th century, the bandeirantes accelerated exploration of the interior, expanding Portugal's territories in South America beyond the agreed borders set by the Treaty of Tordesilhas.

-After the Captaincy of São Paulo was instituted in the 18th century, the region increased in political importance, although it didn’t achieve significant economic or population growth until after the independence of Brazil.
+After the Captaincy of São Paulo was established in the 18th century, the region increased in political importance, although it achieved more significant economic and population growth after the independence of Brazil.

-Under the Empire of Brazil its economy was based on coffee plantations.
+Under the Empire of Brazil, São Paulo's economy was based on coffee plantations.
 In the second half of the 19th century, European immigrants increasingly replaced slave labor on plantations, mainly Italians attracted by the imperial government's offer of land.
-Increased coffee cultivation and the construction of the railroads drove the growth of the state's economy.
-In the 20th century, especially in the Vargas Era, state economic development especially centered on the industrial sector, which fueled production for all of Brazil.
+Increased coffee cultivation and the construction of railroads drove the growth of the state's economy.
+In the 20th century, especially in the Vargas Era, state economic development primarily centered on the industrial sector, which fueled production for all of Brazil.

 São Paulo's population greatly increased in the modern era.
 It has one of the country's most urbanized populations, and today is one of the most diverse in the country, mainly descended from Italians, Portuguese, indigenous peoples, Afro-Brazilians, and migrants from other regions of the country.
-Other populations such as Arabs, Germans, Spanish, Japanese and Chinese also have a significant presence in the state.
+Other populations such as Arabs, Germans, Spaniards, Japanese and Chinese also have a significant presence in the state.

 Indigenous peoples

-Indigenous peoples have lived in São Paulo since approximately 12,000 BCE Around 1000, its coast was invaded by Tupi speakers from the Amazon rainforest.
-When Europeans arrived in the 16th century, the indigenous people on the coast were mostly Tupinambás, Tupiniquins and Carijós, with Macro-jê speakers in the interior.
+Indigenous peoples have lived in São Paulo since approximately 12000 BC.
+Around 1000, its coast was invaded by Tupi speakers from the Amazon rainforest.
+When Europeans arrived in the 16th century, the indigenous people on the coast were mostly Tupinambás, Tupiniquins and Carijós, with Macro-Jê speakers in the interior.

 European colonization

-The colonization of Brazil as a systematic policy of Portugal began when De Sousa founded São Vicente.
-Apparently, a nucleus of inhabitants already existed, and like other early settlements on the coast, probably began with castaways at the beginning of the 16th century.
-However, when it was officially founded by De Sousa on January 20, 1532, it effectively became the first landmark of colonial Brazil, near what is now the Baixada Santista.